phetsims/perennial/doc/automated-maintenance-process.md

 5. Create patches for each repo that needs to change, e.g. `Maintenance.createPatch( '{{REPO}}', '{{ISSUE_URL}}' )`.
 6. Mark which release branches need which patches.
 For simple cases, this can just be something like `Maintenance.addNeededPatchesAfter( '{{REPO}}', '{{SHA}}' )`, but things can be added dynamically or through filters.

-7. Loop the following until no more release branches need patches:
+Then loop the following until no more release branches need patches.
+NOTE: If you have a "fix" commit SHA, feel free to skip to step 9 (adding the patch SHA).

-  1. Pick a release branch that needs a patch and check it out: `Maintenance.checkoutBranch( '{{REPO}}', '{{BRANCH}}' )`
+7. Pick a release branch that needs a patch and check it out: `Maintenance.checkoutBranch( '{{REPO}}', '{{BRANCH}}' )`
-  2. Make the changes to the repos that need changes, commit them, and record the SHAs.
+8. Make the changes to the repos that need changes, commit them, and record the SHAs.
-  3. Call `Maintenance.addPatchSHA( '{{REPO}}', '{{SHA}}' )` for every SHA.
+9. Call `Maintenance.addPatchSHA( '{{REPO}}', '{{SHA}}' )` for every SHA.
-  4. Apply the cherry-picked SHAs to see if there are any more remaining release branches that need the patch:
+10. Apply the cherry-picked SHAs to see if there are any more remaining release branches that need the patch:
    `Maintenance.applyPatches()`.
 NOTE: The commits are still ONLY LOCAL.
 This is very fast, but the changes have not been made to the remote release branch until the updateDependencies task below.

+Once that is done (or when you want to make the changes permanent on the server):

-8. Run `Maintenance.updateDependencies()` (takes a while) which builds the release branches, integrates the commits and patches, creates/updates branches where necessary, etc.
+11. Run `Maintenance.updateDependencies()` (takes a while) which builds the release branches, integrates the commits and patches, creates/updates branches where necessary, etc.

 Once that is done for every issue, then generally RCs are deployed with `Maintenance.deployReleaseCandidates()`, a list